MBrassey/appleseed/README.md

 I use appleseed to backup my [macOS Desktop Configuration](https://github.com/mattinclude/macOS) files to `appleseed/backup/`, and other important files wherever I want them :].

 #### ToDo:
-- [ ] Add function to upload "backup files" to STORJ.
+- [ ] Add option to upload "backup files" to STORJ.
 - [ ] Add function to pull down and apply configs from github repo.